OpenBB-finance/OpenBB/openbb_platform/platform/core/README.md

 How do we execute commands?

-OpenBB SDK core is a REST API powered by FastAPI.
+OpenBB Platform core is a REST API powered by FastAPI.
 We use this feature to run commands both in a web server setting and also in the `openbb` python package.

 If you are using the `openbb` package, running the command below triggers a "request" to the `CommandRunner` class.
 The "request" will be similar to the one found in [4.2 Dynamic version](#42-dynamic-version).
 This will hit the endpoint matching the command and return the result.